 Thus, your eyes will remain more open to opportunities to uncover and exploit the mistakes your competitors are making and the gaps in their operations.
 Then you can leverage your findings to benefit your own business.

 You’ve seen what happens to businesses that aren’t flexible and are closed off to change.
-Consider examples like Nokia and Blockbuster, who failed to move forward as their competitors innovated and changed the world, as examples of what can happen to brands that stand still and ignore the trends.
+Consider examples like Nokia and Blockbuster.
+They failed to move forward as their competitors innovated and changed the world.
+These are examples of what can happen to brands that stand still and ignore the trends.

 Use examples of failed brands like the ones mentioned above to motivate you to be on the lookout for changes you can make to your business to improve processes, boost your cash flow, be better at customer service, and ultimately grow your business.
 Sometimes you may even need to fire a client to improve your own business.